anarcat/terms-benchmarks/README.md

 Not evaluated
 =============

-All terminals were tested on Debian Stretch with a UTF-8 locale, using Debian packages.
+Terminals were selected based on their availability in Debian stretch at first, and then only if they had an active upstream.
 Alacritty is an exception to this, as the poster child for GPU-optimized terminals built with trendy new programming languages (Rust, in this case).

-Some terminals in Debian were excluded from the review, mostly because:
+Here is a non-exhaustive list of terminals that were explicitly excluded from this review with some extra reasons when relevant:

  * dead upstream:
    * [aterm](http://www.afterstep.org/aterm.php): obsolete rxvt fork, for Afterstep